View of the Port Hills and Lyttelton Harbour from Mt Herbert (Gina Waibl)

-Predator Free Port Hills will cover the Port Hills and the urban fringe bounding Banks Peninsula so that our pest control efforts will act as a buffer zone to a predator free Banks Peninsula.
+Predator Free Port Hills will cover the Port Hills and the urban fringe bounding Banks Peninsula so that our pest control efforts will act as a buffer zone to Pest Free Banks Peninsula.

 To achieve our vision, we want to:

-- Have a trap in one of every five households within five years.
+- Have a trap in one of every five households by 2024.

 - Target possums, ferrets, stoats, weasels and rats.
 These are some of our major predators and are easily caught in a small backyard trap.

-- Focus on the urban fringe of the Port Hills, from Taylors Mistake to Halswell, and the harbour from Lyttelton to Purau, as well as rural areas between Halswell and Motukarara.
+- Focus on the urban fringe of the Port Hills, from Taylors Mistake to Halswell, and the harbour from Lyttelton to Purau, as well as rural areas between Halswell and Motukarara, including Tai Tapu.

 By joining Predator Free Port Hills you will be part of a growing number of communities around New Zealand that are getting on board with the government’s Predator Free 2050 initiative.
 Communities can achieve a lot when they work together, and many communities have already made progress that was once unimaginable.